typeractivexyz/documentation/docs/build-guides/corne-wireless/batteries.md

 ## International Customers

-Unfortunately, we cannot ship batteries internationally.
+Unfortunately, we cannot ship batteries to every country.
 Because of this, here's a list of helpful tips for sourcing your batteries:

  - Our battery manufacturer has started selling on AliExpress.
 If you can deal with the slow shipping, you can get the batteries from them directly.
 [Here's the link](https://www.aliexpress.us/item/3256805162053912.html).
 Make sure to select the battery with the black connector; the large image does not always correspond to the selected option.
 Currently, it's the 3rd option.
  - Pay attention to polarity!
 Battery polarity is not standardized.
 Compare the battery you're looking to purchase with the ones we sell to ensure you're getting the right polarity.